 Work package 14

-This WP will demonstrate the operational capabilities and in situ remote awareness of benthic and pelagic essential ocean variables (EOVs).
-The units developed in this WP will be capable of trial deployments in real-world environments and will validate their capacity to provide global EOV coverage with decreased size and power consumption and robust, calibrated end-to-end workflows that allow integration across a range of autonomous vehicles.
+This WP demonstrated the operational capabilities and in situ remote awareness of benthic and pelagic essential ocean variables (EOVs).
+The units developed in this WP were deployed in real-world environments, validating their capacity to provide global EOV coverage with reduced size and power consumption.
+They also featured robust, calibrated end-to-end workflows that enabled integration across a range of autonomous vehicles.

 Lead: